Plan Your Visit

 Volunteers are available to assist you in checking your child in for class.
 For more information, contact Nancy Wooldridge, our Minister of Preschool.

 Beginning October 25: our children's classes will be available for both worship hours.
 Preregistration is required.
 LEARN MORE/REGISTER

 Children in grades 1-6 enjoy worship with their families for one hour and participating in a Sunday morning small group, also known as Bible Fellowship Groups (BFGs), during the other hour.
 During BFG, children are divided into small groups according to grade level where they have fun learning a Bible lesson, engage in a time of discussion, and enjoy an activity designed to reinforce what they are learning.

 Greeters are happy to assist you in checking your child in for class.
 For more information, contact Lezah Maitland, our Minister of Children.

 Students join in our regular worship at 9:30a and gather for Sunday morning small groups, also known as Bible Fellowship Groups (BFGs), at 11:00a in our student center known as The Curb (map).

 Our Welcome Desk volunteers are happy to offer assistance in getting your student acquainted with others in the student ministry.
 For more information, contact Jimmy Smith, our Generations Pastor.

 YES!
-We offer a host of on-site and online small group Bible studies which meet every Sunday.
-We call these Bible Fellowship Groups (BFGs) and groups are available for all members of your family.
-BFGs are where we connect with one another and share life's ups and downs.
+We offer a host of on-site and online small group Bible studies, which meet every Sunday.
+We call these Bible Fellowship Groups (BFGs), and groups are available for all members of your family.
+BFGs are where we connect and share life's ups and downs.
 We're happy to help you find the right fit for you.
 Visit as many as you wish.

 So glad you asked!
 Check out the variety of opportunities for you and your entire family to grow closer to God and to get to know others beyond Sunday morning worship.